nasa/cumulus-orca/database/README.md

     postgres=> commit;
     ```

-If a pooling application like [PgBouncer](https://pgbouncer.github.io/) is used to pool connections in
-front of the database, do not forget to configure connections to the newly created **disaster_recovery** database.
-In addition do not forget to add any administrative extensions or other maintenance code commonly used
-by the system administration staff.

 The application user, schema and objects are now installed.
-Configure the database user credentials in
-cloakware for the application.

 Documentation